-There are three key factors that impact the prices in the forex market.
+There are three key factors that impact the prices in the FX market.

 Economic reports have a big effect on currencies.
 For that reason, the Economic Calendar is the trader’s best friend.
 It includes all scheduled news events and data releases, graded by importance.